mikechen66/AlexNet_TF2.0/README.md

-# ALEXNET Implementation in TensorFlow 2.0
+# AlexNet_TF2.0 Implementation with tensorflow_datasets

 An implementation of AlexNet (Krizhevsky et al.(2010)) written in TensorFlow 2.0.